-When G. Kelly pie and mash reopened on Roman Road the fanfare was fit for a rockstar.
+When G. Kelly pie and mash on Roman Road reopened after being closed for refurbishment the fanfare was fit for a rockstar.
 East Londoners queued down the road for their fill, social media was suddenly chock-a-block with locals posing with ‘proper’ pies and mash, and owner Neil Vening has been as busy as he’s ever been – which is some feat.

 The love-in is no great surprise to anyone familiar with Bow in East London.
 G. Kelly has been a fixture on the street for almost a century, and when it closed for refurbishment in 2017 the clamour for it to reopen was almost immediate.
 We spoke with Vening about the shop’s history, its ongoing commitment to handmade food, and the cultural value of old businesses.

 G. Kelly at 526 Roman Road has been in the Vening family for three generations.
 Some of you may remember when there were two of them on the road, the other being at 600.
 That had been in the family for four generations.

 Neil Vening, 28, has taken over the main responsibilities of running the shop.
 He’s been involved in its workings on and off since he was 12 years old, when he was drafted in to wash dishes.
 By the final year of his degree, he knew his future lay at G. Kelly.

 It’s been something of a baptism of fire for Vening.
 Soon after his return, it became clear the building needed refurbishing if it was to have any kind of long-term future, but he isn’t one to be flustered.
 We speak in the new-look, old-school interior of the shop and his mind always focuses ahead.
 Vening is a solutions guy, not a problems guy.